Gurrakha/event-booking-system/README.md

 ---

+## MySQL Schema
+- File: `schema.sql`
+- This file contains the complete sql schema for this project
+- You can also generate `schema.sql` file via this command:
+```bash
+npm run export:schema
+```
+---

 ## Notes
 - The backend is built as an ESM project (`"type": "module"` in package.json)
 - Prisma client is generated inside `src/generated/prisma`
 - Use `.env` to configure database credentials and ports dynamically
-- Project has a `schema.sql` file that lists the complete sql schema for this project.
+- Project has a `schema.sql` file that lists the complete sql schema for this project
-- You can also generate `schema.sql` file via this command:
-```bash
-npm run export:schema
-```